lakshitha24/alljsapp/README.md

-# this is react project using typescript
+# This is react project using typescript

-## getting started
+# getting started
  there was Backend and frontend both include here first needs to run Backend
  ```bash